 There are numerous major events held around the country including the Snow Polo World Cup at St. Moritz, the Lauberhorn Ski World Cup in Wengen and the International Hot Air Balloon Festival in Château-d’Oex.

+Does it snow in Switzerland?
+Yes!
 The Switzerland snow season formally begins in January, where the weather hovers around 0 all month, rarely getting above 2 degrees.

 That lasts through February, where it may get up to 2 degrees during the day, and you’ll get a little more sunshine, but still reliable skiing weather.

-Another thing to consider before you decide to travel to Switzerland in winter is how you will get around.
 If you are planning on joining an organised coach tour, there are less itineraries and departure dates to choose from during the winter months.

 Rail services continue to operate as normal, though, and for those who prefer to drive, roads are regularly cleared of snow.